EWTN Vatican

 Author Name

-Bénédicte Cedergren is a Swedish-French freelance journalist.
+Bénédicte Cedergren is an Associate Producer for EWTN News Nightly.
+She is Swedish-French and grew up in Stockholm.
 After graduating from the University of Stockholm with a degree in Journalism, Bénédicte moved to Rome where she earned a degree in Philosophy at the Pontifical University of Saint Thomas Aquinas.
 She also sings sacred music and works as a photographer.
 Passionate about spreading the truth and beauty of the Catholic faith, Bénédicte enjoys sharing the testimonies of others and writing stories that captivate and inspire.
-She works for EWTN Vatican as a collaborator.

 Trending